lydiahallie/javascript-questions/README.md

 Primitive types are `boolean`, `null`, `undefined`, `bigint`, `number`, `string`, and `symbol`.

 What differentiates a primitive from an object is that primitives do not have any properties or methods; however, you'll note that `'foo'.toUpperCase()` evaluates to `'FOO'` and does not result in a `TypeError`.
-This is because when you try to access a property or method on a primitive like a string, JavaScript will implicitly wrap the object using one of the wrapper classes, i.e. `String`, and then immediately discard the wrapper after the expression evaluates.
+This is because when you try to access a property or method on a primitive like a string, JavaScript will implicity wrap the object using one of the wrapper classes, i.e. `String`, and then immediately discard the wrapper after the expression evaluates.
 All primitives except for `null` and `undefined` exhibit this behaviour.

 </p>
 </details>